nikitavoloboev/data/minimalism/minimalism.md

 I practice this art of minimising and focusing on what's important to me & removing everything that is not every single day.

 ## Possessions
 I have a private Trello board where I list things I own in my life.
 I mark items that I no longer need with `Sell` tag as well as items I need to upgrade with `Upgrade`.
-I try to make sure that the items I do own fit into one backpack so I can move between to any place in the world with no effort.
+I try to make sure that the items I do own fit into one backpack so I can move to any place in the world with no effort.

 Here is how that board looks for me:
 ![](https://i.imgur.com/7Cqoqn7.png)